musicbutton

 Chapter 18a

-Renunciation according the qualities and the causes of karma
+Renunciation according to the qualities and the causes of karma

 Chapter 18b